mobinasri/flagger/docs/nbmm/README.md

                         Number of simulated observations [Default = 10000]
 ```

-You can run the program in the simulation mode by an example command like below:
+We can run the program in the simulation mode by an example command like below:
 ```
 docker run \
  -v ${INPUT_DIR}:${INPUT_DIR} \
  -v ${OUTPUT_DIR}:${OUTPUT_DIR} \
  mobinasri/flagger:v0.2 \
- python3 fit_mixture_nb.py \
+ python3 /home/programs/src/fit_nbmm.py \
  --include-dup-comp \
  --simulate \
  --simulate-include-dup-comp \